 Wood Stove Buying Guide: How to Buy the Right Wood Burning Stove in 8 Essential Steps

-There are many things to remember when buying a wood stove.
-To make your life a little easier, we put together a checklist of the most important items you need to take into account so you know how to buy the right wood stove.
+To make your life a little easier, we have put together a checklist of what you should consider when shopping so you know how to buy the right wood stove.

 Wood Stove Buying Guide:

 Higher efficiency means less money spent on wood, less work chopping and hauling wood, and a product that is better for the environment.
 Older wood stoves tend to be inefficient and waste wood and many companies don’t publish their efficiencies as a result.
 Look for wood stoves for sale that have EPA listed efficiencies of 70% or above to get the most bang for your buck.
-Some new stoves, like MF Fire’s Catalyst, also come with smart thermostat technology that helps to cut down on overheating, giving a real world efficiency boost of 20 to 25%.
-Buying a wood stove from MF Fire means less chopping, less stacking, and fewer trips to the wood pile during winter storms.
+An efficient wood stove means less chopping, less stacking, and fewer trips to the wood pile during winter storms.

 Gone are the days of smoke belching potbelly stoves.
-New clean air standards have set a high bar, restricting wood stove smoke emissions to only 2.0 grams/hour by January 2020, making nearly 85% of currently available wood stove illegal to sell.
+New clean air standards have set a high bar, restricting wood stove smoke emissions to only 2.0 grams/hour.
 But some manufacturers are still trying to squeeze out their old units before the deadline.
 To get the cleanest and most efficient burn, look for wood burning stoves for sale with EPA listed emissions below 2.0 g/hr.

 Knowing how to buy the right wood stove isn’t enough.
 If it isn’t properly installed, even the best wood burning stoves will give you bad results.
 We like to get the best service and installation for your wood burning stoves, so we recommend chimney sweeps certified by the Chimney Safety Institute of America (CSIA).
 The CSIA has been the industry leader in chimney maintenance since 1983.
 There are more than 1,800 certified chimney sweeps across North America.
 To find one near you use the CSIA Certified Professional Locator on their site, here.